link2hassan/Islam-Astronomy-and-Arabic-Print/README.md

 ## ‘ſpeciall VVords of the Eastern Tongues’: Arabic print in Renaissance London

 Printing and the printing of books across Europe has a well-established history.
 Less known, however, is the growth of Arabic printing in England, whose own story has its roots in the publishing houses of sixteenth-century London and at the University of Oxford.
-In this display case, and the one next to it, are a collection of books that highlight the development of Arabic moveable type in and around London between 1524 and 1648.
+On display we have a collection of books that highlight the development of Arabic moveable type in and around London between 1524 and 1648.

 <param ve-image
        label="astronomica quaedam ex traditione - Arabic text"